Just Cause 2: Gameplay

 Players can use a variety of weapons to fight enemies.
 The game features a large arsenal of weapons, from two-handed pistols to rocket launchers, and a variety of sea, land and air vehicles.
 Players can drive them, jump on top of them or hide in front of them while they are moving and hijack enemy vehicles, triggering a series of quick-time events.
 Initially, the player must acquire weapons and vehicles in the field.
 Early in the game, they encounter a black market supplier from whom weapons and vehicles can be purchased (with optional delivery to the player's location by helicopter).
 As more chaos points are gained, additional weapons, vehicles and an extraction option become available on the black market.
 All black-market weapons and vehicles can be upgraded in steps with weapon and vehicle components in the game world; over 2,000 parts may be acquired.
 Players use a beacon to access the market.

 Just Cause 2 includes a grappling hook enabling players to tether objects together.
 In a high-speed vehicle chase a player can use the grappling hook to attach the pursuit vehicle to the ground, forcing it to stop and often damaging it by flipping.
 Players can also tether two enemies together.
 The grappling hook allows a player to pull himself, hold onto objects such as walls or helicopters and pull enemies towards Rico.
-The player has a parachute, which cam be instantly deployed and repacked.
+The player has a parachute, which can be instantly deployed and repacked.
 This can be combined with the grappling hook as quick transport, with players "slingshotting" themselves into the air.